Single-Member vs. Multi-Member LLC: Key Differences

 Taxation

-Single-Member LLC: Taxed as a sole proprietorship by default.
+Single-Member LLC: It is taxed as a sole proprietorship default.

-• C-Corp: Profits are taxed at corporate rates, but shareholders pay taxes on dividends (double taxation).
+• C-Corp: The profits are taxed at corporate rates and the shareholders pay the tax on the dividend (taxed twice).

 Management Structure